There is no trust in the Balkans.

 Families from the different ethnic groups — Serb, Croat, Bosniak and ethnic Albanians — who live close together in villages that suffered massacres in the Balkan wars of the 1990s still do not look each other in the eye and do not mix socially.

 We spent a morning with Huso and his wife in the garden he played in as a boy.
-The family home was razed in the 1993 assault, and Huso’s parents died in the blaze.
+The family home was razed to the ground in the 1993 assault and Huso’s parents died in the blaze.
 He rebuilt the house, now both a home and a grave.

-“Our courtesy is a way of punishing them,” Huso said.
+“Our courtesy is a way of punishing them,” says Huso.

 T-shirts, and not the innocuous kind, are the latest way for a new generation of ultra-nationalists in the Balkans to express their disdain for rival ethnic groups.
 In the Croatian city of Split, a shop called Patriot Hrvatska sells shirts with nationalist and fascist motifs that evade broad legislation against hate-mongering, according to the news site Balkan Insight.

 Among the wares are shirts celebrating the World War II fascist Ustasa movement.
-One sports a stylized letter U that is incorporated into a smiley-face emoticon.
+One sports a stylized letter U which is incorporated into a Smiley-face emoticon.
 Other shirts use subtly disguised motifs of the Croatian Defense Forces, a 1990s paramilitary unit that drew on the Ustasa for bestial inspiration.

 In Serbia, too, you can buy offensive T-shirts, including those printed with the image of Bosnian Serb leader Radovan Karadzic, who was convicted by The Hague court and sentenced to 40 years in prison for genocide and other war crimes.
 He is appealing the ruling.